nick722/js-hard-parts/README.md

 Using the NEW keyword

-Challenge 1/3
+Challenge 3/3

-Create a function PersonConstructor that uses the this keyword to save a single property onto its scope called greet. greet should be a function that logs the string 'hello'.
+Without editing the code you've already written, add an introduce method to the PersonConstructor function that logs "Hi, my name is [name]".

 =================================================================